rubenwardy/minetest_modding_book/_en/map/objects.md

 end
 ```

-When an entity is emerged, a table is created for it by copying everything from
+When an entity has emerged, a table is created for it by copying everything from
 its type table.
 This table can be used to store variables for that particular entity.